Chief of Staff · AI Managed Agents

 • Tool-agnostic by principle.
 I start with the problem, the path to solving it, and the stack you already have.

 • I do not disappear after launch.
-Stewardship is part of the work.
+Guidance and hands-on work are part of the work.

 • I do not take work I cannot do well.
-If you need something outside my range, I will tell you and point you to someone better suited.
+If you need something outside my range, I will tell you and point you to someone can do it.

 Get in touch